George Mikan: Personal life, health, and death

-In 1947, he married his girlfriend, Patricia, and they remained together for 58 years until his death.
-The couple had six children, sons Larry, Terry, Patrick and Michael, and daughters Trisha and Maureen.
-All his life, Mikan was universally seen as the prototypical "gentle giant", tough and relentless on the court, but friendly and amicable in private life.
-He was also the older brother of Ed Mikan, another basketball player for DePaul, the BAA, and the Philadelphia Warriors of the NBA.
+In 1947, Mikan married his wife, Patricia, and they remained together for 58 years until his death.
+The Mikans had six children: sons Larry, Terry, Patrick and Michael and daughters Trisha and Maureen.
+All his life, Mikan was universally seen as the prototypical "gentle giant"—tough and relentless on the court, but friendly and amicable in private life.
+He was also the older brother of Ed Mikan, who played basketball for DePaul, played in the BAA, and played for the Philadelphia Warriors of the NBA.